pandas-dev/pandas/doc/source/getting_started/basics.rst

    np.nan == np.nan

-So, NDFrames (such as Series, DataFrames) have an :meth:`~DataFrame.equals` method for testing equality, with NaNs in corresponding locations treated as equal.
+So, NDFrames (such as Series and DataFrames) have an :meth:`~DataFrame.equals` method for testing equality, with NaNs in corresponding locations treated as equal.